-*Wiltshire Museum is reopening on Friday 24 July and look forward to welcoming you back.
-Initially only open Fridays and Saturdays, 10am to 4pm (closed 1-1.30pm)*
+*Wiltshire Museum is now open on Thursdays, Fridays and Saturdays, 10am to 4pm (closed 1-1.30pm)*

 See gold from the time of Stonehenge!
 Wiltshire Museum is home to the best Bronze Age archaeology collection in Britain.
 Explore the galleries, see the outstanding collections and find out more about the fascinating history of Wiltshire and its people over the last 6,000 years.